Updated June 2020

 You can digitize your 8mm video cassette to DVD or MP4 instead of looking for a way to play your 8mm tapes directly to your TV.

 If you have the time and the spirit to learn a new skill, you could convert 8mm camcorder tapes to DVD or digital (MP4) yourself with this quick guide.

-For this you would still need an 8mm playback device.
-The best recommendation would be a Digital8 camcorder instead of an 8mm player.
-It would be the best option as when it comes to an 8mm video cassette converter.
+For this, you would still need an 8mm playback device.
+The best recommendation would be a Digital8 camcorder instead of an 8mm video player.
+It would be the best option when it comes to an 8mm video cassette converter.